ifsmirnov/jngen/README.md

 ### Overview

 Jngen library provides several handy instruments for generating various kinds of competitive programming problems.
-It contains (but is not limited to):
 * random number generator with uniform and off-center distribution (known as wnext);
 * command-line options parser, supporting named and positional arguments;
 * wrapper for *std::vector* which makes sorting, printing and generating random sequences easier;
-* printers for all standard types (no more trailing spaces!), 1-indexing is not a pain anymore;
+* printers for all standard types (no more trailing spaces and pain with 1-indexing!);
 * various random and not-so graphs and trees generators, manipulation with graphs and trees;
 * generating random geometrical primitives (including large convex polygons) and built-in drawing geometry in SVG;
-* random primes, partitions, highly composite numbers, anti-hash tests;
+* random primes, partitions, anti-hash and anti-hashset tests;
 * and else.

 ### Reference